Opportunity

 That job was like a vacation, yet I could still earn a living.
 I was not allowed to work more than eight hours a day and even had weekends off.
 This gave me the chance to regain weight and muscle mass by eating better and tooling around Denton County on my bicycle in what I considered to be my copious free time.

-In 1982, Neil Feldman, the forward-looking owner of Video Post and Transfer, a growing post-production house for film and video in Dallas, bought a Dubner CBG-2.
+In 1982, Neil Feldman, the forward-looking owner of Video Post and Transfer, a new and fast-growing post-production house for film and video in Dallas, bought a Dubner CBG-2.
 This machine was the first dedicated broadcast-quality graphics and animation computer.

 Not long after the Dubner was delivered, I heard that fateful knock on my front door.
 On opening it, I had the opportunity to meet Marci Folsom, an artist now based in San Francisco or Chico, California (sightings vary).
 She heard I had been giving her musician friend a place to crash for the last month or so.

 I had, indeed, taken in a sad-looking waif of a bass player brought to me by former bandmate Greg Hansen, a musician currently based in Denver, Colorado.
-He told me Marci had tossed the bassist out of their apartment.
-According to her, he was useless when it came to housework and errands.
-She added that when he wasn’t playing, he only slept and took showers.
+He told me the bassist’s girlfriend tossed him out of their apartment.

-While waiting for my roommate to wake up and shower, Marci and I sat and chatted.
+While waiting for my houseguest to wake up and shower, she and I sat and chatted.
 It didn’t take long for us to realize we were who each of us was looking for.
-She was learning to work the Dubner for Neil, but they both realized she needed a partner who was not only a technologically adept artist but a programmer as well.
+Marci was already learning to create with the Dubner for Neil, but they both realized she needed a partner who was not only a technologically adept artist but a programmer as well.

 That was Friday night.
-Monday morning, I asked for and received a day off from work at the USDA and drove to the Video Post and Transfer studios located in the old Braniff Airlines wing of Love Field in Dallas.
+Monday morning, I asked for and received the day off from work and drove to the Video Post and Transfer studios located in the old Braniff Airlines wing of Love Field in Dallas.
 There, I laid my portfolio and resumé out in front of Neil and his Chief Science Officer, Dan Sokol, now living in Los Gatos, California.

 They liked what I had to offer.

 The backlog at USDA had been eliminated, so I reported to Video Post the following Monday and immediately began working 100 hours a week.
-For the next few months, I learned the Dubner and everything I could about the technology and art of video post-production.
+For the next few months, I learned the Dubner and everything I could about the art and technology of video post-production.
 Total techno-bliss for my brain.

 Even more exciting, I discovered the thrill of creating with artists working at the cutting edge of high-end video.

-This includes Tim Walsh, a Texas artist now based in San Marcos.
+Also, I’m happy to tell you that the experimental group at North Texas included Tim Walsh, a Texas artist now based in San Marcos.
 He was the original clarinetist/saxophonist for the Grammy Award-winning band Brave Combo.
-He now runs Laser Spectacles, Inc., an entertainment production company specializing in designing, producing, and installing laser shows and related projects that merge sound and light to create stunning effects.
+The company he later started, Laser Spectacles, Inc., is an entertainment production company specializing in designing, producing, and installing laser shows and related projects that merge sound and light to create stunning effects.

 Alas, time has blurred almost all of the names and faces of the others in this group.
 If it’s you or someone you know, don’t hesitate to contact me.